-Our rural farm with its peaceful pastures and superb scenery are part of the special Penbugle experience.
+Our rural farm includes peaceful pastures and superb scenery forming part of the special Penbugle experience.

-You can glamp or camp with us and thoroughly relax in the fields and meadows on our 260-acre organic working farm.
+You can glamp with us and thoroughly relax in the fields and meadows on our 260-acre organic working farm.

 While we love you to come and stay with us, we are also fully committed to producing quality organic food that has a fully traceable provenance.

 And what you see today is the result of our organic journey that took several years to achieve.

 By taking the organic plunge, our farm encourages wildlife to flourish, and cuts out the use of pesticides and antibiotics.

 And when we see the clear blue skies and golden fields, we know our hard work has been worth it.

 Here’s how we did it ….

 So, one day we were gathered around our kitchen table, cups of tea in hand, and someone said: “Shall we go organic?”